This information will be updated on a regular basis as new guidance is issued.

 Advice if tongue tie is suspected or confirmed

 To help protect babies, parents and staff from the risk of COVID-19, we have decided to temporarily suspend our tongue tie clinic.
-There is still support available through our ‘Stars at Night’ team (more information below), and the following resources provide additional information that may help:
+The following resources provide information that may help:

 Expressing may be necessary for babies who cannot drain the breast effectively.
 Expressed milk can be given as top ups after feeds; this will ensure that your baby is getting the amount of milk they need.